apparebit/js-junction/packages/oddjob/README.md

 > Letting you focus on the flying circus!

-This package provides an assortment of utility functions for:
- *  detecting built-in types,
- *  traversing property chains,
- *  transforming strings,
- *  formatting humane error messages,
- *  and signalling errors.
+This package provides an assortment of utility functions.
+The intent is to abstract over the little annoyances when writing everyday JavaScript.
+This includes detecting types, wrangling object properties, composing functions, and raising errors.
+Consistent with the intent, `@grr/oddjob` has *no* external package dependencies and minimizes internal module dependencies.
+Surprisingly, modules inside the `internal` directory are *not* part of this package's public API.

 --------------------------------------------------------------------------------